 Drawbacks to the Wiegand Protocol

 As reliable as the Wiegand protocol is, there are a few drawbacks that contributed to it being phased out for regular use swipe cards.
-As the original 26-bit Wiegand protocol contained one parity bit, eight facility code bits, 16 bits for card numbers, and 26 trailing parity bits, many systems and facilities were unhappy with the limited number of bits available, and began looking for other formats capable of more bits for their swipe card systems.
+As the original 26-bit Wiegand protocol contained one parity bit, eight facility code bits, 16 bits for card numbers, and another trailing parity bit, making up a total of 26 bits, many systems and facilities were unhappy with the limited number of bits available, and began looking for other formats capable of more bits for their swipe card systems.